couchbaselabs/sdk-rfcs/rfc/0052-sdk3-full-text-search.md

 ```

 ### VectorQuery
-A `VectorQuery` object must enforce, in a platform-idiomatic way but most preferably at compile-time, that the user must provide a `String field` and a vector (an array of unsigned float32s) to construct it.
-In languages that have a class constructor, this could look like `VectorQuery(String field, float32[] vector)`.

-`VectorQuery` does not extend `SearchQuery`.
-It must be sent via a `VectorQueries` object.
+`VectorQuery` creation is platform-idiomatic but should look something like this:

+`VectorQuery.create(String vectorFieldName, float[] vector)`

+Both parameters need to be mandatory.
+They are sent in the JSON as "field" (string) and "vector" (number array) fields respectively.

-It will support these parameters, exposed in the same way as any FTS query parameter (e.g. usually as an SDK3-style fluent method):
+It will also support the following parameters, exposed in the same way as the SDK exposes traditional FTS query parameters.
+In some SDKs this is as fluent-style methods on `VectorQuery` itself, but a `VectorQueryOptions` block as an optional parameter on `Vector.create()` would be more SDK3-idiomatic.
+The SDK should follow its existing convention for FTS parameters.

 * `int32 k`.
-Sent as a `k` field in the JSON.
+Sent as a `k` number field in the JSON.
 If not set by the user, FTS PM requests that the SDK send a default value of 3.
-* `double boost`.
-Sent as a `boost` field in the JSON.
+* `float boost`.
+Sent as a `boost` number field in the JSON.
 If not set, the field is not sent.

+#### showrequest
+The SDK will now send `"showrequest": false` in the top-level JSON, for all queries (vector or not).
+This prevents the server from returning the original request in the response - a request that can be substantial when large vectors are used.
+The SDK does not expose this returned request.
+Older server versions will silently ignore this parameter.

+Note: this `showrequest` approach is being debated by the FTS team and may go through further revision.

 ## Return Types